alden12/rxfm/README.md

 # RxFM (RxJS Framework)

 Express your apps using nothing else but the awesome power of [RxJS](https://github.com/ReactiveX/rxjs).
-A beautiful, minimal framework to natively code the internet in observable streams.
+A beautifully minimal framework to natively code the internet in observable streams.
 The cleanest reactive framework out there.

 RxJS allow for expressing data as streams rather than single values.
 This framework extends that philosophy to HTML elements, allowing the internet to be expressed as a stream of time changing elements, instantly reflected in the browser.